AndiVogt/slides_to_flashcards/Readme.md

 - creates Excel files, which can be used as import for study smarter

 ## How to use the Tool
+1. create two folders named "slides" and "Output"
-1. Put all your slides in the slides folder
+2. Put all your slides in the slides folder
-2. Run the programm (main.py)
+3. Run the programm (main.py)
-3. start a new chat in Chat GPT
+4. start a new chat in Chat GPT
-4. Press "Kopieren" and paste the content into the chat
+5. Press "Kopieren" and paste the content into the chat
-5. repeat that process, until "Kopieren" can't be pressed
+6. repeat that process, until "Kopieren" can't be pressed
-6. copy the answer from Chat GPT and paste it into the input field
+7. copy the answer from Chat GPT and paste it into the input field
-7. Press "Okay"
+8. Press "Okay"
-8. Repeat that process until the program closes
+9. Repeat that process until the program closes
-9. Set up a new flashcard set in "Study Smarter"
+10. Set up a new flashcard set in "Study Smarter"
-10. click on the 3 dots and choose "Importieren"
+11. click on the 3 dots and choose "Importieren"
-11. Import all the generated Excel-files
+12. Import all the generated Excel-files